cs-fullstack-master/javascript-project-cards/README.md

 # javascript-project-cards

-Use the cards variable below to give two players a stack (array) of cards.
-Display the number each player gets and tell us who is the winner.
-Keep up with how many points each player gets after the five rounds.
+Use the cards array below to give two players a stack (array) of cards.
+Compare the first cards of each deck to each other and tell us who is the winner.
+Keep up with how many points each player gets after five rounds.

 MINIMUM REQUIREMENTS:
 Run 5 scenarios and print the results in the console log.
-This MUST work if I change the hard coded values in the deck.
+This MUST work if the carNumbers in the array is changed.

 Extra Credit: Create a reset button and randomly generate a new deck of cards each time.
 You can use the function below the card deck variable.

+Extra Extra Credit: Let the user select how many scenarios to run through.

 ```javascript
 const cards = [